sinai-uja/textflow/README.md

     + **label:** the label that predict the polarity model.
     + **score:** the score to assing the label to the text.

-- **Emojis:** It calculates different metrics that store in a dictionary:
+- **Emojis:** It calculates different metrics that store in a metadata dictionary:

     + **TextWithoutEmoji:** A string with the words of emojis instead of the emoji.
     + **FreqEmoji:** The frequence of emojis
     + **NumEmojis:** The number of emojis.

-- **NER:** It calculates different metrics that store in a dictionary:
+- **NER:** It calculates different metrics that store in a metadata dictionary:

     + **srcNER:** The text with entities instead of the words
     + **entidades:** The entities grouped by each category
     + **freqEntidades:** The frequence of different entities.

-- **N-Grams:** It calculates different metrics that store in a dictionary:
+- **N-Grams:** It calculates different metrics that store in a metadata dictionary:

     + **n-grams:** The different n-grams of the text
     + **freqN-Grams:** The frequence of different n-grams